mila-iqia/paperoni/README.md

 If it isn't, the most likely reason is that the paper is too recent and has not yet been indexed.
 It can sometimes take a few weeks before a paper is indexed.

+**The PDF download does not work.**

+Try the `l` command, which will list all links pertaining to the paper, organized by type.
+Try opening them in your browser, it might work better.

 **Can I manually enter a new paper into a collection?**